g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ### `dark404Button = true`

 > Note: after <https://github.com/g1eny0ung/hugo-theme-dream/commit/b07d6e22183bad58a8498429bc49fca77082533c>, this param is deprecated.
-If you are using the latest version of dream, you can safely ignore this note.
+If you are using the latest version of dream, you can safely ignore this param.

 Set the dark button in 404 page, usually use with dark `background` or `backgroundImage`.